Person

 1994 - (jointly with Dharma Shukla) for their work on the structure, variation and taxonomy of the Potyviridae, the largest family of plant viruses;

-1997 - (as joint team leader with Ahmed Azad and Kevin Fahey) for their outstanding contributions to our knowledge of the structure and biology of the Birnaviridae family of double-stranded RNA viruses;
+1997 - (as joint team leader with Ahmed Azad, Kevin Fahey and Neil McKern) for their outstanding contributions to our knowledge of the structure and biology of the Birnaviridae family of double-stranded RNA viruses;

-2006 - as leader of the team that determined the molecular structure of the human insulin receptor.
+2006 - as leader of the team (with Michael Lawrence, Neil McKern, Lindsay Sparrow and colleagues) that determined the molecular structure of the human insulin receptor.

 Chronology